geoff-maddock/arcane-city-frontend/README.md

 - **Test Suite**: Runs all tests in `src/__tests__` and builds the application
 - **CI**: Comprehensive testing across multiple Node.js versions with coverage reporting
 - **PR Checks**: Special checks for pull requests with automated comments
+- **Deploy**: Deploys the application to the production environment when merged to main

 All tests must pass before a pull request can be merged.